Verifier

 CertiWatt source integrity workflow

 A 20,000 mAh power bank at 3.7 V is about 74 Wh and is usually below the 100 Wh threshold.
-The Thailand overlay is different because it can look at the mAh figure directly.
+Larger 24K/26K/27K laptop power banks can still be under 100 Wh when their manufacturer-stated Wh label says so.

 Rule summary